top of page

 Medicinal Garden

-Bernheim has built five new raised garden beds in front of the Visitor's Center for
+In May of 2025, Bernheim built five new raised garden beds in front of the Visitor's Center for

 Sweet Grass, Prairie Sage, Tobacco